openstack/governance/CHAIR.rst

 After the chair status is confirmed, the incoming chair should:

-* propose a patch to appoint a vice chair
+* Recruit a volunteer for vice chair and either propose or have them propose a patch nominating themselves for vice chair.

 Governance Repo Patches
 =======================